Jeanj22/JC--Console-Finances/README.md

 2. Select the 'right-click' button on your mouse/trackpad,
 3. Then select 'Inspect' from the menu,
 4. Then 'Console' at the top of the inspector box,
-5. The financial analysis will then be displayed.
+5. The Financial Analysis will then be displayed.